Inter Milan Youth Sector

 Inter Milan Youth Sector (Inter Milano Settore Giovanile) is the youth set-up of Italian professional football club Inter Milan.
-The under-19 team plays in the Campionato Primavera 1.
-They have been Italian champions ten times, Coppa Italia Primavera winners five times and have also won the Supercoppa Primavera on one occasion.
-They also participate in the annual Torneo di Viareggio, an international tournament which they have won six times.
+The under-20 team plays in the Campionato Primavera 1.
+They have been Italian champions eleven times, Coppa Italia Primavera winners six times, and have also won the Supercoppa Primavera on two occasions.
+They also participate in the annual Torneo di Viareggio, an international tournament which they have won eight times.

 On 25 March 2012, the under-19 team were champions in the inaugural edition of the NextGen Series, an association football tournament which involved the under-19 teams from 16 different clubs from across Europe.